RyHensel/dead-reckoning/README.md

 **The `OK` / `WARN` / `BROKEN` suffix is the point.** When you need to restore you don't have to guess which snapshot predates the corruption.

-**Folder structure is mirrored, not flattened.** Projects sharing a filename are common — three copies of a tracker in different folders — and flattening would silently overwrite two of them.
+**Folder structure is mirrored but is not flattened.**
 Paths are stored relative to whichever source root you configured, so the same project can appear at different depths in snapshots taken with different source settings.
 That's cosmetic; version matching keys off the original absolute path recorded in `manifest.json`.

 **Modification times are preserved.** A restored file shows the date the project was genuinely last edited, not the date it was copied.
 The